Part One: Education

 WIth a small shrug he admitted, "I suppose I don't know what to ask."

 "We can start small.
-Your parents, or your childhood, or-"
+Your Knighthood, the Kingdom, your death--"

 "Start small?"
 Link laughed nervously.